giga-sec/gigaSec-Tech-Notes/README.md

 `#permanent`
 - Contains only one concise piece of knowledge that are most translated by my own words.
 - It's not only summarization but rather a technique called "[Atomizing Notes](https://neuron.zettel.page/atomic#:~:text=Zettelkasten%20notes%20are%20atomic%20and,idea%20and%20one%20idea%20only.)"

+With this, it seems like a long hectic note taking method but here is where [Progressive Summarization](https://fortelabs.co/blog/series/ps/) comes into play.
+Basically the whole idea of it is to only modify each note by chance.
+Meaning if you haven't touched the note for so long, then you don't need to do anything at all.
+It can be safely ignored no matter if the status of note is `#fleeting`.
+Doesn't matter, the note will stay intact with your system.

 ---
 ## Quick guide about using my Obsidian Vault